Today I’m sharing how to make blackout curtains.

 Hemming & Hanging the Curtains

-Hem the bottom of the blackout curtains.
+Hem the bottom of the curtains.
 The bottom hem of my curtains ended up being 4 inches with 1/2 inch folded under.

 If you want to make sure your blackout curtains are hemmed perfectly, go ahead and hang them before sewing the bottom hem.
 Then you can measure exactly how long they need to be or pin them to the correct length.